 8.)
 In certain areas of France & Spain, bachelor bearded vultures will often join a pre-mated pair, creating what is known as a polyandrous trio.
 That’s right, an avian threesome.

 9.)
-Bearded vultures are typically monogamous and breed once a year.
+Bearded vultures are typically monogamous (mate for life) and breed once a year.

 10.)
 Females lay up to 3 eggs.